-Satellite images and tracking maps of Tropical Storm Sebastien 2019, November 19 - 27.
+Satellite images, weather maps and tracks of Tropical Storm Sebastien 2019, November 19 - 27.
 Max wind speed 70mph.

 Sebastien has lost its tropical characteristics this evening.
 The deep convection has decoupled from the low-level circulation, and these features are now separated by a distance of 100 nautical miles and increasing.
 Two partial ASCAT passes revealed that the surface low is becoming stretched out, and there is some evidence of a boundary, possibly a front, extending northeast from the center.
 Furthermore, recent observations from Corbo and Flores islands in the Azores indicated a slight temperature decrease as the center passed by to the north of those islands, suggesting that a weak cold front is associated with the the cyclone.
 Based on all of these data, there is high confidence that Sebastien has transitioned to an extratropical cyclone.
 The initial advisory intensity is 50 knots which is based on 47 knot winds sampled by the scatterometer and a subjective intensity estimate from TAFB.